All Episodes

 Well, I guess that was a comment.

-Wild Card Line, you're on the air with Wayne Green.
+Wildcard line, you're on the air with Wayne Green.

 Hello.

-Ken here, up in Seattle.
+Hi, Wayne Ken here up in Seattle.

 Hi, Ken.

-Well, one of the books that I recommend is called A Cure for All Cancers, and it has to do with the life of Royal Raymond Reif, which everybody really ought to read and find out that this fellow discovered what caused cancer and had a cure for it and as a result they threw him in prison and destroyed all of his super microscopes.
+Well, one of the books that I recommend is called A Cure for All Cancers, and it has to do with the life of Royal Raymond Reif, which everybody really ought to read and find out that this fellow discovered what caused cancer and had a cure for it, and as a result, they threw him in prison and destroyed all of his super microscopes.

-Yeah, there was a guy who did research on microscopes and he found some obscure reference to the right microscope in a library and he couldn't hardly find anything on it and he went even to the Museum of Science in Washington D.C.
+Yeah, there was a guy who did research on microscopes, and he found some obscure reference to the Rife microscope in a library, and he couldn't hardly find any on it, and he went even to the Museum of Science in Washington, D.C., and they didn't even have one.

 It was destroyed so well.